 Susan is responsible for TEN's financials and provides administrative support to the TEN team.
 In addition to her role at TEN, she works in administration and finance for various small businesses and non-profit organizations in Ottawa.

 Over the past 20 years, Susan has worked for many organizations including Polaris Institute, Jack Purcell Recreation Association and the Sierra Club of Canada.

-Outside of TEN Susan is passionate about social and environmental justice issues and she is an avid reader and watcher of all things science fiction.
+Susan is passionate about social and environmental justice issues and she is an avid reader and watcher of all things science fiction.